Skip to content

 • You have to select diving goggles that suit your size to prevent water from leaking while diving.

-• The diving suit must be perfect for your body structure so as not to cause you any issues while diving.
+• The diving suit must be perfect for your body structure so that you do not have any issues while diving.

 • Ensure the oxygen cylinder is filled with enough oxygen for the whole trip.